Introduction

 - Transition

 - A rule to switch from the current state to another when a condition is true and (if set) minimum time in state has elapsed.
+Transitions are evaluated in order; only the first matching one fires per update.
+See How it works for execution details.

 - Blocking sequence